Ramping Up Virtual Users

 While recording a scenario, you may need to specify some parameters that will be used for further test runs.
 For example, you can enter some search terms, user names and so on in the application’s fields.
 However, it is not a good practice to play back a test with the same recorded data for each user as it does not simulate the real-life conditions.
 To solve the problem, parameterize your load test using special variables.
 A variable can store desired data and your requests can use this data during test runs.

 Skip Emulating Browser Speed and Bandwidth - Test in Real Browsers

 Real users visit a website using different browsers, the bandwidth of user’s Internet connections can vary significantly, and they spend different amounts of time on each page.
 You can run load tests in real browsers to gauge your application performance using LoadNinja.
 This means you can leverage virtual users in real browsers to understand how your application performs on various devices.
 You can also specify think time for each tested page (we call this think time, as it simulates the time period when a user is viewing the page and thinking).
 You can easily randomize the think time for simulated scenarios to better emulate real user activity to better simulate actual users in your performance tests.

 Start Load Testing now with a LoadNinja Free Trial

 Load Testing Tool for Websites and Web Apps

 Simulating Concurrent Requests

 To download a Web page, modern Web browsers send requests to the server using several simultaneous connections.
 These parallel requests download images, scripts, CSS files and other resources located on the page.
-Unlike many other load testing tools, LoadComplete automatically detects and simulates parallel requests, that is, it sends requests exactly like your browser did when you recorded your scenario.
-This makes the simulation closer to real-world conditions.
+Unlike many other load testing tools, LoadNinja does not need to simulate concurrent requests, as it is running in a real browser.
+LoadNinja automatically detects and runs parallel requests.